mdekstrand/cs533-web/resources/software.md

     If your computer has a 64-bit operating system (most do, *except* for Windows on ARM platforms like the Surface X), download the 64-bit version of Anaconda.
 Make sure you get the Python 3 verision (it is the default).

 2. Run the installer.
+On **macOS** and **Windows**, the installer is a normal installer that you can run by double-clicking.
+On **Linux** it is a shell script, which you can run with the following command in your terminal:

+        /bin/bash Anaconda3-2022.05-Linux-x86_64.sh

+    Replace the file name with the name of the installer file you downloaded.

-3. Install the additional packages we need by running the following at a command prompt:
+3. Install the additional packages we need by running the following at terminal (normal terminal on macOS and Linux, an “Anaconda Prompt” on Windows):

         conda install -c conda-forge plotnine